LreeLenn/planet-basemap/README.md

 As the name suggests this downloads your mosaic to the local folder you specify, you can specify how much coverage you want over your geometry and over the quad.
 So you may decide to only download those mosaic quads that have coverage more than 90% by simply specifying ```--coverage 90``` in the arguments.

-Once you create the list of mosaics that intersect with your geometry, you should be able to use the idlist option to export them all.
+You can also download a list of mosaics get with the `list` option by using the `--list` argument.

 ```
 usage: planet_basemap.py download [-h] [--geometry GEOMETRY] [--list LIST] [--start START] [--end END]